karlng279/Karlng279/README.md

 # Hi, I’m Karl 👋

-I’m a **technical product manager** who turns messy logistics workflows into usable software.
+I’m a **Technical Product Manager** who turns messy logistics workflows into usable software.

 I started on the engineering side, moved into product, and now sit in the middle of **shipping & logistics, AI, and hands-on delivery** — building tools that help operations teams move goods, information, and decisions faster.